-The location where the in situ measurements have been collected on Lake Erken in Sweden is shown in Figure 113 (red dot).
-Figure F16 and Figure F17 show the satellite observations and the in situ measurements in 1997 when only ATSR2 was utilised and in 2014 when observations from AVHRR-A and AVHRR-B were used.
+The location where the in situ measurements have been collected on Lake Erken in Sweden is shown in Figure 114 (red dot).
+Figure 115 shows the satellite observations and the in situ measurements in 1995 when only ATSR2 was utilised and in 2014 when observations from AVHRR-A, AVHRR-B and MODIS were used.
 For both the years the satellite observations follow remarkably well the in situ measurements, which were very high frequency measurements.
 The peak in the difference (green line) in 1995 is very likely due to a slight temporal mismatch.
-Despite the peculiar behaviour of the temperatures through the year in both cases the satellite and in situ are mimicking each other remarkably well.
+Despite the peculiar behaviour of the temperatures through the year in both cases with LSWT being well beyond one stardard deviation from the climatological reference, the satellite and in situ are mimicking each other remarkably well.
 Note that in this case the measurements site is close to the shore but matching within 3 km does not have a strong influence in this case because the lake is small and more consistent in LSWT across its area.